Bread Dad

 You can eat cinnamon raisin bread in many different delicious ways.
 For example, you can turn this bread into the following:

-3. Toast – Covered with cream cheese
+3. Toast – Cinnamon raisin toast covered with cream cheese

 4. French Toast – Covered with maple syrup